 Doctoral students are required to maintain a minimum of 3.0 GPA in (a) all coursework taken for graduate credit (courses numbered 500 or higher; Graduate GPA), (b) all coursework in the student's approved plan of study (including those 400 level courses that are taken for graduate credit; Plan of Study GPA), and (c) all coursework taken at ASU post baccalaureate (Overall GPA).
-If a student's GPA falls below a 3.0, the student generally is no longer eligible for funding in The Sanford School.
+If a student's GPA falls below a 3.0, the student generally is no longer eligible for funding in SSFD.

 - a.
-If any of the Graduate GPA (i.e., GPA for all courses 500 level or higher), the Plan of Study GPA, or the Overall GPA falls below 3.0, the student will be placed on academic probation and receive a deficiency notice from the Graduate Committee in Family and Human Development. - b.
+If any of the Graduate GPA (i.e., GPA for all courses 500 level or higher), the Plan of Study GPA, or the Overall GPA falls below 3.0, the student will be placed on academic probation and receive a deficiency notice from the sociology graduate committee in . - b.
 The student will be required to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of a 3.0 within 9 credit hours or two semesters, whichever comes first.
-Coursework such as research or dissertation registration that earn either a Z or a Y grade cannot be counted to raise the GPA. - c.
+Coursework such as research or dissertation registration that earn either a Z or a Y grade cannot be counted to raise the GPA.

+- c.
 If the student fails to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of a 3.0 within the allotted time (as defined in b above), the student will receive a letter from the Graduate Committee notifying him/her that he/she will be recommended for withdrawal from the Program. - d.
-A student may appeal actions concerning dismissal by petitioning the Director of the T. Denny Sanford School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
+A student may appeal actions concerning dismissal by petitioning the School Director within 10 business days of receiving the withdrawal notice from the Graduate Committee.
 Appeals will be reviewed by the School Director and a decision will be rendered.
 Graduate College policies and procedures will determine whether the student will be withdrawn from the program.
 Students should refer to the official ASU Graduate Policies and Procedures document for details: https://graduate.asu.edu/current-students/policies-forms-and-deadlines/policy-manuals